 Pull Data From Evernote

-Using Data Search available in the Array Automate Account, the Evernote integration works in two directions.
+Using Data Search, the Evernote integration works in two directions.
 In addition to sending response information to Evernote, it can also auto-populate a Array form based on data found in an Evernote spreadsheet.
 This is done by making use of our Data Search feature, found in the Text Element section of the form toolbox.

 After dropping the Data Search field into your form, a popup screen will ask you to specify from which source you’d like to search.
 Select Evernote.